 To date, we have reached over 10000 girls with our collective efforts.
 One of the most notable projects of CybHER is our GenCyber Girls in CybHER Security Camp.
 The week-long camp, which is supported by the NSA, is the largest girls-only residential camp in the country.
 The inaugural camp was in July 2015, and each summer the camp has hosted over 125 middle school students.
 Other outreach efforts to middle school and high school female students include presentation at STEM events, social media outreach, Aspirations award event, parent-support events, and more.

 Dr. Ashley Podradsky

-Dr. Ashley Podhradsky is an Associate Professor of Information Assurance and Digital Forensics at Dakota State University in Madison, South Dakota.
-In addition to her professor role, she also has administrative responsibilities as the coordinator of the Masters of Science in Information Assurance and Computer Security Program at DSU.
+Dr. Ashley Podhradsky is an Associate Professor of Digital Forensics and Associate Dean of the Beacom College of Computer and Cyber Sciences at Dakota State University.
 Ashley has been an invited speaker at several events and universities including The Pennsylvania State University, Bureau of Justice Affairs, Women in CyberSecurity, InfraGard and DePaul University among others.
-Her research and work has been published and highlighted in several leading conferences, journals, radio programs, newscasts, and webisodes.
-In addition to her academic and professional work, she has a strong passion for including more women in cybersecurity.
-She is the PI and Camp Director for GenCyber: Girls in Cyber Security, a program sponsored by the NSA to increase the cyber security workforce.
-Ashley was the recipient of the EmBe 2017 “Young Woman of Achievement”, and is a New America Cybersecurity Fellow.
+Her research and work have been published and highlighted in several leading conferences, journals, radio programs, newscasts, and webisodes.
+Her research teams have received over 4.3M in competitive grants.
+In addition to her academic and professional work, she has a strong passion for increasing gender diversity in cybersecurity.
+She is the PI and Camp Director for GenCyber: Girls in CybHER Security, a program sponsored by the NSA.
+Ashley was the recipient of the EmBe 2017 “Young Woman of Achievement”, The Merrill Hunter Award for Excellence in Research, and is a New America Cybersecurity Fellow.

 Dr. Pam Rowland